AI-Powered Predictive Maintenance Is Reshaping How Appliance Service Works

 Connect with manufacturer platforms.
 Samsung, LG, and GE all have service provider portals that surface diagnostic data from connected appliances in your service area.
 Registration is typically free for licensed repair businesses.

 Don't abandon your core skills.
-140 million major appliances in the U.S. have no smart features at all.
+The vast majority of major appliances in US homes have no smart features at all.
 They'll need traditional diagnosis and repair for the next 10-15 years.
 AI is an addition to your capability — not a replacement.

 For related reading, see our coverage of smart appliance diagnostics changing service calls and the right-to-repair laws opening diagnostic access.